What Should An Employment Contract Under Dutch Law Include?

 In the event of a contractual dispute between the employer and employee, it is important to have an effective dispute resolution procedure in place.
 It is advisable that an employment contract under Dutch law should includes such provisions so as to mediate any potential disagreements arising between the parties.

 The alternative dispute resolution procedures outlined in this contract shall provide both the employer and employee with a fair means of resolving their disputes within a timely manner.
-This includes providing access to private arbitration or third-party mediators who can help resolve issues by facilitating discussions and negotiations between the two parties.
+This includes providing access to private arbitration or third-party mediators who can help resolve issues by enabling discussions and negotiations between the two parties.
 Additionally, it should be noted that these proceedings are confidential and will not be disclosed outside of the confines of the agreement without mutual consent from all involved.